Please fill out the following form to submit a Request for Quote to any of the following companies listed on

 Classification A:

-high breakdown torque
+High breakdown torque

-slip characteristic less than 5%
+Slip characteristic less than 5%

 Classification B:

-slip is 3-5% or less
+Slip is 3-5% or less

 Classification C:

-normal starting current
+Normal starting current

-low slip
+Low slip

-little demand for overload
+Minimal demand for overload

 Classification D:

-high starting torque
+Very high starting torque for peak loads

-high slip of 5 to 13%
+High slip of 5 to 13%

-low full load speed
+Low full load speed

-speed fluctuations due to changes in load
+Speed fluctuations due to load changes

 Classification E:

-low starting torque
+Low starting torque

 NEMA Classifications